Lecture Notes in Quantum Mechanics

 \sheadB{Scattering resonances}

 \sheadC{Fabry Perrot interference / transmission resonance}

-The Fabry Perrot problem is to find the transmission of a double barrier given the transmission of each barrier and their "optical distance": (i.e. the distance in wavelength units which determines phase difference).
-For clarity we may assume that the barriers are represented by delta functions.
+The Fabry-Perrot problem is to find the transmission of a double barrier given the transmission of each barrier and their "optical distance" $\phi$ (see definition below).
+We could assume that the barriers are represented by delta functions $u\delta(x\pm(a/2))$.
 The conventional way of solving this problem is to match together the solutions in the three segments.
-Another way of solving this problem is to "sum over paths", similar to the way one solves the interference problem in the two slit geometry.
+This procedure is quite lengthy and better to do it with Mathematica.
+The optional (short) way of solving this problem is to "sum over paths", similar to the way one solves the interference problem in the two slit geometry.